Chemistry and the Scientific Method | General Chemistry 1

 V = volume (in m3)

-Energy can be defined as the ability to cause a change in a physical system.
-This quantity is expressed in joule (J) which is equivalent to kg.m2.s-2
+Energy (E) is the ability to cause a change in a physical system and is measured in joules (J), equivalent to kg.m2.s-2

-Law of conservation of energy: Etotal = Ek + Ep = constant
+The law of conservation of energy states that the total energy remains constant: Etotal = Ek + Ep = constant

 Kinetic Energy (Ek): energy associated with a moving object